 Thats awesome!
 It must have been overwhelming and refreshing at the same time.
 7 years passed since the first steps.

-I had a huge process of trying out all the different synths , grooveboxes and drum machines, anything that interested me I hunted it down on Adverts . ie. There is so much potential in each instrument, I try to lean into the machines strengths and see what is the best sounds and tracks I can coax out of it, during this process I developed a style of creating then performing and recording all my tracks live in one take, I didn't realise at the time, but this was getting me ready to perform on stage, after trying as much gear as I could I settled on Elektron as my favourite instruments and ecosystem for producing tracks.
+I had a huge process of trying out all the different synths, grooveboxes and drum machines.
+Anything that interested me I hunted it down on Adverts.ie.
+There is so much potential in each instrument.
+I try to lean into the machines strengths and see what is the best sounds and tracks I can coax out of it. during this process I developed a style of creating then performing and recording all my tracks live in one take.
+I didn't realise at the time, but this was getting me ready to perform on stage.
+After trying as much gear as I could I settled on Elektron as my favourite instruments and ecosystem for producing tracks.
 Syntakt, Digitone 2 being my faves.
 Set up wise I am a minimalist, I tend to use just one groovebox at a time, every now and then I use two simultaneously.

-My inspiration comes from the joy I get from making a Groovebox really sing !!
+My inspiration comes from the joy I get from making a Groovebox really sing!!
 Like having a track coming straight out of the box as if it was recorded in a studio.
 When the groovebox really feels like an instrument in my hands, I'm connected with it and flowing.
 Inspiration also stems from all the amazing electronic artists and genres I have discovered and enjoyed over the last few years.
-My creative process is jamming a lot until I find a jam with a touch of magic that I can craft all the way into a full track, then I press record and try to capture the best take I can !!
+My creative process is jamming a lot until I find a jam with a touch of magic that I can craft all the way into a full track, then I press record and try to capture the best take I can!!

-I only really do 2 or 3 gigs a year, they take a lot of prep, I'd like to do more, because they are some buzz !!
-So lets see what comes up.
+I only really do 2 or 3 gigs a year.
+They take a lot of prep.
+I'd like to do more, because they are some buzz, So lets see what comes up.
 I just finished 2 really fun gigs and I'm back in the lab now, exploring, experimenting and creating new tracks.

 That's a good question man, I'll answer in 2 parts ... from my past I'm influenced by the rage and energy from dirty, fuzzy Rock music and Punk, Nirvana, Joy Division, Bad Brans and Rage Against The Machine.
-I had a decade long Funk, Jazz Funk and Afrobeat phase which I adored for baselines and pure groove which I try to capture.
+I had a decade long Funk, Jazz Funk and Afrobeat phase which I adored for bassline and pure groove which I try to capture.
 I must be influenced by the psychedelic vibes of The Beatles, Pink Flyod and early Jamaican Dub, this would come out in my Dub Techno and Jungle tracks.
-I have to mention the Irish Banjo style which has such speed, crisp melodies, bounce and energy, I try to have that bounce in my Techno baselines.
+I have to mention the Irish Banjo style which has such speed, crisp melodies, bounce and energy, I try to have that bounce in my Techno bassline.

 Since I got into making Electronic music I realised how much inherent influence comes from listening to The Prodigy, Daft Punk and Ltj Bukem before I knew anything, they are kinda built into my musical world view and I still love their vibe.
 I'm heavily into and influenced by 90s Jungle and Drum and Bass, Detroit Techno, Acid Techno, Dub Techno, a dash of Trance and Techno bangers of all kinds.
 Aphex Twin, Boards of Canada, Radiohead, 90s Boom Bap ...
 I could go on and on !!